matters-in-media-art/mattersinmediaart.org/acquiring-time-based-media-art.md

 <br><br>
 <span class="flow-text">
-Prior to acquisition of a time-based media work, the following steps may be taken by a curator or collector:
+Prior to acquisition of a media artwork, the following steps may be taken by a curator or collector:
 </span>

 <div id="main-slider" class="liquid-slider">